wasertech/Translator/README.md

     Keep it between 1 and the sum of sentences to translate.

-    For maximum efficency keep it as low as you can while beeing able to fit `epoch_split` number of sentences
+    For maximum efficiency keep it as low as you can while being able to fit `epoch_split` number of sentences
     into `device`'s memory.